VijaySrivatsan/VijaySrivatsan/README.md

 #### A creative and passionate engineering student from Trichy, India

-I am a Bachelor of Technology in Computer Science Engineering with Artificial Intelligence and Machine Learning student in SRM Institute of Science and Technology, Chennai.
-I am a pre-final year student and currently building skills to achieve certain goals in life I'd like to.
-I personally love learning new things especially when related to the computer aspect of technology!
+A student, a learner and a programmer, I am a proficient and capable individual who is in my pre-final year in SRM Institute of Science and Technology, Chennai.
+Presently I am working towards expanding my skill set for the better achievement of my goals in life.
+The computer aspect of technology has always fascinated me and this interest has nurtured a love for learning new things.

 - 🔭 I’m currently working on Adobe Illustrator
 - 🌱 I’m currently learning User Experience Design